apache/spark/docs/sql-ref-syntax-qry-select-unpivot.md

 -- unpivot result can be referenced via its alias SELECT up.* FROM sales_quarterly
     UNPIVOT INCLUDE NULLS (
-        sales FOR quarter IN (q1, q2, q3, q4)
+        sales FOR quarter IN (q1 AS Q1, q2 AS Q2, q3 AS Q3, q4 AS Q4)
     ) AS up;
 +------+---------+-------+
 | year | quarter | sales |